Sudo-Ivan/sudo-ivan/README.md

 **Some background on my hosting experience:**

-I started hosting servers when I was 14 for friends and family.
+I started hosting servers when I was 14 (8 years ago) for friends and family.
 Shortly after I hosted servers for communities.
 Now I want to bring a better platform to everyone.